 Performing music in front of others, whether it’s their own material or another artist’s can dramatically increase confidence and self-esteem and give patients and outlet for their often-intense feelings and emotions.
 It also provides a sense of support and community if patients perform regularly.

-If you or someone you care about is struggling with drug or alcohol addiction and are battling toxic and overwhelming emotional turmoil on a daily basis, consider music therapy as part of their addiction treatment plan, find out what it can do for you or your loved one.
+If you or someone you care about is struggling with drug or alcohol addiction and are battling toxic and overwhelming emotional turmoil on a daily basis, consider music therapy as part of their addiction treatment plan, contact Last Door to learn more.